 It was such a good reminder of the responsibilities of being a Murder Mystery Guide Experience host!
 Not only are you making sure the game runs smoothly, but you are also trying to ensure that all the guests have a wonderful experience.
 Easy peasy, right?

-Here are 5 things you need to know about hosting a murder mystery game.
+Here are 5 things you need to know about how to host a murder mystery dinner party.

 1. You’re in charge